Introduction

 Paul's instruction to Timothy to "preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching" (2 Timothy 4:2) establishes preaching as a central pastoral responsibility.
 The phrase "preach the word" (kēruxon ton logon) implies that the content of preaching is not the preacher's own ideas but the revealed Word of God.
 Timothy is to be a herald, faithfully proclaiming a message entrusted to him.
 This charge underscores the expository preacher's commitment to letting Scripture speak on its own terms.

 Paul's own preaching practice, as recorded in Acts, demonstrates a consistent pattern of reasoning from the Scriptures (Acts 17:2–3), explaining and proving that the Christ had to suffer and rise from the dead (Acts 17:3).
-His synagogue sermons in Acts 13 and 17 model the integration of biblical exposition with contextual application that characterizes effective expository preaching.
+His synagogue sermons in Acts 13:16–41 and Acts 17:22–31 model the integration of biblical exposition with contextual application that characterizes effective expository preaching.
+In Antioch of Pisidia, Paul traces the redemptive-historical narrative from the exodus through David to Jesus, demonstrating how expository preaching connects individual texts to the larger biblical storyline.

 Theological Analysis